Martin Winch: Life and career

-Born in Nottingham, England, Martin was 14 when his family immigrated to New Zealand in 1963.
+Born in Nottingham, England, Martin Winch was 14 when his family immigrated to New Zealand in 1963.
 They settled on the North Shore in Auckland, where he attended the Northcote College.
 He would later tell that as a young boy he became so obsessed with his younger brother Rob's guitar, that he couldn't simply put it down.

 During the late 1970s, his time with the 1860 Band and The Rodger Fox Big Band in Wellington helped Winch to become the brilliant jazz stylist that he was.
 Prior to that he worked with club bands such as The Crypt and Circa 1973 in the Auckland City.
 More so, he was an outstanding all rounder in a career spanning four decades.
 In a buoyant NZ music scene of the 1970s, 1980s and much of the 1990s, Winch played in club bands, backed international artists such as Randy Crawford, Shirley Bassey, Elaine Paige, and Roger Whittaker, made orchestral calls, concerts, soundtracks and commercial recording and teaching – all the while writing and recording his own material.